-A hundred years later, during the Commonwealth period, Parliament ordered an inspection of all parish churches, to ensure that the removal had been thorough (or, more precisely, because they knew that it hadn't).
-At this time, the Church of England had been suppressed, and a presbyterian form of church government introduced.
-The Earl of Manchester, as overseer for the Eastern Counties, appointed one William Dowsing to carry out this inspection in Suffolk, which Dowsing did with enthusiasm; he had actually invented the job for himself by writing to a friend of the Earl, as a surviving letter demonstrates.
+A hundred years later, Parliament ordered an inspection of all parish churches to ensure that the removal had been thorough (or more precisely because they knew that it hadn't).
+The Earl of Manchester, as overseer for the Eastern Counties, appointed William Dowsing to carry out this inspection in Suffolk, which Dowsing did with enthusiasm.
+He had actually invented the job for himself by writing to a friend of the Earl, as a surviving letter demonstrates.

-During the course of 1644, Biblical fundamentalist Dowsing cut a swathe through the churches of Suffolk, visiting more than a quarter of them.
+During the course of 1643/4, Dowsing cut a swathe through the churches of Cambridgeshire and Suffolk, visiting more than a quarter of them.
 He wrecked stained glass windows, caused crosses to be toppled from roofs, defaced the angels on hammerbeam roofs, raked up the 'pray for the soul of' in brasses, chiselled off symbols on walls and fonts, and demanded that altar steps be lowered.

-The damage Dowsing caused was considerable, although nowhere as bad as that perpetrated by the Anglicans of 100 years earlier.
-However, his name is synonymous with iconoclasm simply because he kept a finely detailed diary of what he saw, and what he destroyed.
-This Nazi-like record has ensured his infamy; although, in fact, very little is known about him.
+The damage Dowsing caused was considerable, although nowhere as bad as that perpetrated by the Anglicans of a century earlier.
+However, his name is synonymous with iconoclasm because he kept a journal of what he saw, and what he destroyed.
+This record has ensured his infamy, although in fact very little is known about him.
 Born in Suffolk in the 1590s, he had houses in Laxfield, Baylham and Stratford St Mary which often provided bases for his journeys.
 He died in the 1670s.

 There is a certain honesty about his work.
-He was not pragmatic; it was not part of his plan to save the local parish trouble or money in replacing glass, but neither was he interested in feathering his own bed.
+He was not pragmatic.
+It was not part of his plan to save the local parish trouble or money in replacing glass, but neither was he interested in feathering his own bed.
 The Anglican reformers of the 1540s had been guilty of this, but Dowsing's mission was one of religious zeal.
 Another curious aspect of his progress through the county is what survived him.
-Some beautiful art objects, including the seven sacrament fonts at Laxfield and Badingham, and the font cover at Ufford, did not incur his wrath.
-Neither did the glorious bench ends at Woolpit and Tostock.
-We know he saw the Ufford font cover, but perhaps the other fonts were plastered over.
+He does not mention some beautiful art objects in churches he visited, including the seven sacrament fonts at Laxfield and Badingham which survive, as do the bench ends at Woolpit and Tostock.
+He saw the font cover at Ufford and scoffed, but it too survives.